CBEP-SoCB/SWAT_mussels_sum/README.md

 Analysis of data on tissue concentrations of toxics from Maine's Surface Water Ambient Toxics program.

+Data is from DEP's long-running program sampling tissue of various shellfish for concentrations of selected persistent toxic chemicals, including metals, PCBs, PAHs, and certain pesticides.
+Our abalysis focuses on concetratins of toxic contaminants in blue mussels (*Mytilus edulis*).

 # Statement of Purpose
 CBEP is committed to the ideal of open science.
 Our State of the Bay data